Jeongmin0658/h4d_lammps/README.md

 ---
 # LAMMPS outputs
 Our H4D method works well with LAMMPS of a version of 27Oct2021.
-You can download the particular version here: https://download.lammps.org/tars/index.html.
+You can download "lammps-27Oct2021.tar.gz" here: https://download.lammps.org/tars/index.html.

 ---